aws-samples/template-for-closed-network-system-workloads-on-aws/infra/README_serverless.md

 If you are using the container version and are thinking about moving to serverless, you need to follow the following steps.

 - Get the latest source code from GitHub, including the serverless version
-- `npm run destroy-webapp` command to delete the deployed Webapp stack
+- `npm run destroy-webapp -- --{alias}` command to delete the deployed Webapp stack
 - The certificate has been created, so Implement the deployment according to the　”1.
-CDK”
+CDK” after `npm install` in function folder
 - Since Java application code has been deployed in the existing CodeCommit repository for webapps, delete only the source code while leaving git related files in the webapp-java directory, and copy the webapp-react source code to the webapp-java directory.
 - Next, rename the webapp-java directory to webapp-react
+- change `.env` by domain name in `stages.js`
 - Run the following command to push the react source code

 ```
 $ cd webapp-react
 $ git add.
 $ git commit -m "Initial commit"
-$ git push --set-upstream origin main
+$ git push
 ```